 Multiply 40 hours by $9 per hour, your regular rate.
 40 times $9 is $360.

 Take the 8 hours of overtime you worked and multiply them by your overtime rate, $13.50.
 8 times $13.50 equals $108.

 5. Add your overtime wages to your straight-time wages.

 $360 plus $108 equals $468.
 Those are your proper wages for the week.

 Want to do this calculation quickly?
 Check out our overtime calculator here.

 Employers are allowed to take a “tip credit” for workers who make regular tips, reducing their cash wages below the applicable minimum wage.
-But added together, the tip credit plus the worker’s cash wages have to be at least the minimum wage.
+Added together, the tip credit plus your cash wages have to be at least the minimum wage.

 Let’s say you make good tips and your employer takes the maximum tip credit allowed by federal law: $5.12, making the cash wages they actually pay you $2.13.

 For overtime, they’re not allowed to start with that low cash wage to calculate your overtime rate; they have to use at least the minimum wage.
 If your tips and cash wage add up to an hourly wage higher than the minimum, they have to use that higher wage.

 1. Add up all the hours you worked this week.